 Code Function Implementation Application/evaluation A The EtherCAT Master's diagnostic information At least the DevState is to be evaluated for the most recent cycle in the PLC. updated acyclically (yellow) or provided acyclically (green).
 The EtherCAT Master's diagnostic information offers many more possibilities than are treated in the EtherCAT System Documentation.
 A few keywords: CoE in the Master for communication with/through the Slaves Functions from TcEtherCAT.lib Perform an OnlineScan В In the example chosen (EL3102) the EL3102 comprises two analogue input channels that transmit a single function status for the most recent cycle. the bit significations may be found in the device documentation other devices may supply more information, or none that is typical of a slave In order for the higher-level PLC task (or corresponding control applications) to be able to rely on correct data, the function status must be evaluated there.
 Such information is therefore provided with the process data for the most recent cycle. С For every EtherCAT Slave that has cyclic process data, the Master displays, using what is known as a WorkingCounter, whether the slave is participating successfully and without error in the cyclic exchange of process data.
-This important, elementary information is therefore provided for the most recent cycle in the System Manager WcState (Working Counter) 0: valid real-time communication in the last cycle 1: invalid real-time communication This may possibly have effects on the process data of other Slaves that are located in the same SyncUnit In order for the higher-level PLC task (or corresponding control applications) to be able to rely on correct data, the communication status of the EtherCAT Slave must be evaluated there.
-Such information is therefore provided with the process data for the most recent cycle. at the EtherCAT Slave, and, with identical contents as a collective variable at the EtherCAT Master (see Point A) for linking.
-D Diagnostic information of the EtherCAT Master which, while it is represented at the slave for linking, is actually determined by the Master for the Slave concerned and represented there.
+This important, elementary information is therefore provided for the most recent cycle in the System Manager 1. at the EtherCAT Slave, and, with identical contents 2. as a collective variable at the EtherCAT Master (see Point A) WcState (Working Counter) 0: valid real-time communication in the last cycle 1: invalid real-time communication This may possibly have effects on the process data of other Slaves that are located in the same SyncUnit In order for the higher-level PLC task (or corresponding control applications) to be able to rely on correct data, the communication status of the EtherCAT Slave must be evaluated there.
+Such information is therefore provided with the process data for the most recent cycle.
+D for linking.
+04-4- Information variables for the Table OAT D Diagnostic information of the EtherCAT Master which, while it is represented at the slave for linking, is actually determined by the Master for the Slave concerned and represented there.
 This information cannot be characterized as real-time, because it State current Status (INITOP) of the Slave.
 The Slave must be in OP (=8) when operating normally.
 AdsAddr Information variables for the EtherCAT Master that are updated acyclically.
-This means that it is possible that in any particular cycle they do not represent the latest possible status.
+This means that it is possible that in any particula cycle they do not represent the latest possible status.
 It is therefore possible to read such variables through ADS. is only rarely/never changed, except when the system starts up is itself determined acyclically (e.g. EtherCAT Status) The ADS address is useful for communicating from the PLC/task via ADS with the EtherCAT Slave, e.g. for reading/writing to the CoE.
 The AMS-NetID of a slave corresponds to the AMS-NetID of the EtherCAT Master; communication with the individual Slave is possible via the port (= EtherCAT address).